Notaeolidia gigas

 Notaeolidia gigas is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Notaeolidiidae.

 Distribution

-This species was described from McMurdo Bay, Ross Sea, Antarctica.
+The species was first described in 1905 based on collections from the South Orkney Islands and was later redescribed in 1990 based on a specimen collected from King George Island.
 It has been reported from a number of Antarctic localities at depths of 3–50 m.